lbain/lucybain/source/blog/2014/10-06-null-undefined-undeclared.md

 tags: js, interview-questions
 ---

-## What's the difference between a variable that is: null, undefined, or undeclared?
+## What’s the difference between a variable that is: null, undefined, or undeclared?

-Here's a [TL;DR](http://stackoverflow.com/a/834095/863846) version I found quite useful when writing this.
+Here’s a [TL;DR](http://stackoverflow.com/a/834095/863846) version I found quite useful when writing this.

 I think they make more sense in the opposite order: undeclared, undefined, and null.
-That's the order I'm going to tackle them anyways.
+That’s the order I'm going to tackle them anyways.

 First up is **`undeclared`**.